danthedrummer/HuddlOut_server/README.md

 **RETURNS:** *"invalid params" if invalid params, "not found" if group membership not found, "invalid role" if user is not group admin, "success" if deletion successful*

+#### Invite Member

+**GET:** *api/group/inviteMember*

+**PARAMS:** *token, groupId, profileId*

+**EXAMPLE:** *api/auth/checkAuth?token=token123&groupId=5&profileId=12*

+**RETURNS:** *"invalid params" if invalid params, "membership not found" if the membership is not found, "invalid role" if user is not an admin or moderator, "user not found" if invited user does not exist, "invitation already exists" if invited user already contains an invite, "already member" if user is already part of the group, "success" if invitation successful*

 #### Get Members

 **GET:** *api/group/getMembers*